Skip Maine state header navigation

 626-3473 (FAX)

-A residential program serving five Deaf adults with mental illness diagnoses was established in 1988.
-The program assists residents in developing the necessary skills for integration into the community.
-Staffed by both hearing and deaf workers, American Sign Language and visual gestural communication are the primary means of communication.
+Sunrise Services is a residential program serving deaf individuals with mental illness.
+The program assists residents in developing everyday living skills and necessary skills for integration into the community.
+Twenty-four-hour staff is available to support five individuals who live in their on-site apartments.
+Staffed by both hearing and deaf workers, American Sign Language (ASL) and visual gestural communication (VGC) are the primary means of communication.

 P.O.
 Box 229